ayush-that/FinVeda/README.md

 <i>According to a survey by the OECD, <b>only 38% of adults in India are financially literate</b>.
 Finveda aims to solve this problem by providing a comprehensive and engaging platform for financial literacy education.</i>

 ### 🌟 Features
 FinVeda is a dynamic financial literacy app that'll help you Learn finance with finesse.
-It has the following features:
 - <strong>AI Chatbot
 - Finance Blogs
 - Market Trends